w3c/cogai/Immersive-Web/Immersive-Presence.md

 **Note**: one approach is to handle 3D rendering entirely within the neural network model.
 An encoder transforms video frames to latent representations, whilst a decoder does the reverse.
 We train the model using a combination of encoder and decoder.
 This is all very well, but at present, it is not well suited to managing complex scenes in real-time.
 A more practical approach encodes video frames to latent representations and decodes them to displacements to the face model's vertices and normals.
 These can then be streamed to the server, mixed with streams from other clients, and streamed back to all clients via Web Transport for dispatch to WebGPU.

 ## Staged Transfer Learning

+Transfer learning is a technique that adapts a model trained for one task for a different yet related task.
+This reduces the training effort compared with training a model for the second task from scratch.
+This approach essentially freezes the model parameters for lower layers whilst applying gradient descent to update the parameters for the other layers.

+**Stage 1**: Learn image processing basics, e.g. using an image segmentation and classification task.
+**Stage 2**: Learn a generic latent space for all human faces via training a generic 3D model for all human faces with neutral expressions.
+This model outputs the face parameters and texture maps for each individual.
+A refinement is to dynamically generate texture maps as this can capture complex effects like skin wrinkling and blood flow (blushing) that a static texture can't.
+**Stage 3**: Learn 3D offsets and temporal weights for smoothly changing facial expressions, using priors that encourage distinct basis shapes.
+**Stage 4**: Personalize the model to each user, discovering their characteristic mannerisms.

+Each stage freezes the model parameters that are carried forward from the previous model and adds new layers for additional capabilities.
+The last stage can utilize MAML (Model-Agnostic Meta-Learning) to learn a new user's characteristics very quickly in the browser.
+The earlier stages require much greater computational effort and can be done in the cloud on powerful AI hardware.